You’ve been dreaming of it and now the time is finally here…

-The first important issue is which is the best state for LLC.
+The first important issue is what is the best state for LLC?

 What is the Best State to Incorporate In?